Amazon announces $15 minimum wage for all US employees

 Amazon is among the largest employers in the United States, and it has added more American jobs in the past decade than any other company.

-The decision also raises the stakes for Amazon's so-called HQ2 competition — its plan to create a second headquarters, with as many as 50,000 jobs.
+The decision also raises the stakes for potential workers at Amazon's so-called HQ2 competition — its plan to create a second headquarters, with as many as 50,000 jobs.
 The company has named 20 cities as finalists, including Atlanta, Chicago and Washington, D.C.

 Critics, including independent Senator Bernie Sanders of Vermont, have criticized Amazon for not paying workers enough.
 They have drawn a contrast with Bezos' spectacular wealth: He is the richest person alive, worth an estimated $165 billion.